Qantas agrees Emirates alliance after ending BA deal

 | SYDNEY/LONDON

-SYDNEY/LONDON Australia's struggling Qantas Airways has agreed a 10-year alliance with Dubai's Emirates, a key step in the carrier's efforts to shore up its loss-making international business, after it ended a similar deal with British Airways.
+SYDNEY/LONDON Australia's struggling Qantas Airways (QAN.AX) has agreed a 10-year alliance with Dubai's Emirates EMIRA.UL, a key step in the carrier's efforts to shore up its loss-making international business, after it ended a similar deal with British Airways.

 Under the deal, the Australian airline will end its 17-year alliance with British Airways, owned by IAG (ICAG.L), which some analysts said could seek a new partner, like Qatar Airways.